dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 ffffffff8006a000: 0000000009952000 XG-DA---W
 ```

 In this case the line contains: _virtualaddress: physicaladdress flags_.
-The command is not available on all architecture, so if developing on an architecture different from `x86-64` it could not be available.
+The command is not available on all architectures, so if developing on an architecture different from `x86-64` it could not be present.

 ### Debugcon